MicrosoftDocs/windows-dev-docs/hub/apps/winui/index.md

 ## Windows UI 3 Library

-WinUI 3 is the native UI platform component that ships with the [Windows App SDK](../windows-app-sdk/index.md) (completely decoupled from the [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/)).
-The Windows App SDK provides a unified set of APIs and tools that can be used in a consistent way by any desktop app on a broad set of target Windows 10 OS versions.
+WinUI 3 is the native UI platform component that ships with the [Windows App SDK](../windows-app-sdk/index.md) (completely decoupled from [Windows 10 and later SDKs](https://developer.microsoft.com/windows/downloads/windows-10-sdk/)).
+The Windows App SDK provides a unified set of APIs and tools that can be used in a consistent way by any desktop app on a broad set of target Windows 10 and later OS versions.

 > [!Important]
 > WinUI 3 - Windows App SDK 0.8 is the latest stable, supported version of WinUI 3.
 With this version of WinUI 3, you can create production apps and publish them to the Microsoft Store.
-For more details, see the [overview and release notes](winui3/release-notes/release-notes-08-preview.md).
+For more details, see the [overview and release notes](../windows-app-sdk/stable-channel.md#version-08).
 >
 > Please use the [WinUI GitHub repo](https://github.com/microsoft/microsoft-ui-xaml) to provide feedback and log suggestions and issues.

-WinUI 3 is the path forward for all Windows apps—you can use it as the UI layer on your native UWP or Win32 app, or you can gradually modernize your desktop app, piece by piece, with [XAML Islands](../desktop/modernize/xaml-islands.md).

-All new XAML features will eventually ship as part of WinUI.
-The existing UWP XAML APIs that ship as part of the OS will no longer receive new feature updates.
-However, they will continue to receive security updates and critical fixes according to the Windows 10 support lifecycle.

 Please note that the Universal Windows Platform contains more than just the XAML framework.
-Features such as application and security models, media pipeline, Xbox and Windows 10 shell integration, and compatibility with a broad variety of devices will continue to be developed and supported.
+Features such as application and security models, media pipeline, Xbox and Windows 10 and later shell integration, and compatibility with a broad variety of devices will continue to be developed and supported.

 > [!NOTE]
 > The Windows App SDK was previously called **Project Reunion**, which was a temporary code name.
 Some assets such as the VSIX extension and NuGet packages still use the code name, but these files will be renamed in a future release.
 Most of the documentation now uses the name **Windows App SDK** except when referring to a specific release or asset that still uses the previous code name.